YJJfish/YJJfish.github.io/_pages/about.md

         <p>
             <b>Render72: A real-time renderer based on Vulkan <a href="https://github.com/YJJfish/Renderer72">[Project Page]</a></b>
   	        <span style="float:right;">
-                <i>2024.1 - Present</i>
+                <i>2024.1 - 2024.4</i>
   	        </span>
         </p>
         <p>
             <i>Course Project of Real-Time Graphics (15-472)</i>
         </p>
         <p>
             I developed a real-time renderer based on Vulkan.
 It can load scene from files (in <a href="https://github.com/15-472/s72">s72</a> format) and render it to the screen (including animation).
 It supports 5 material types: simple, mirror, environment, lambertian, and pbr.
-It also supports image-based lighting by precomputing the environment lookup table, and analytical lighting with shadow mapping.
+The scene can have an environment map that can be used for image-based lighting by precomputing radiance/irradiance lookup tables.
+The renderer also supports analytical lighting with shadow mapping (perspective / omnidirectional / cascade).
+It also supports defered shading and screen space ambient occlusion (SSAO).
         </p>
     </div>
 </div>
 </div>
 <div style="clear:both"></div>
 <hr width="100%" size="1" align="center">

 <div style="width: 100%;">
 <div>